 Master of Sacred Theology

 The program leading to the Master of Sacred Theology degree is open to those who have graduated from a standard three-year seminary program and hold the degree of Master of Divinity or its equivalent.
-The STM provides opportunity for additional and advanced studies in the theological disciplines in preparation for Christian service, or for future doctoral study.
+The STM is designed to provide opportunity for additional and advanced studies in the theological disciplines in preparation for Christian service and advanced theological study.

 To enable students to:

 - exegete the Hebrew and Greek texts of the Bible